IBM/universal-connectors/input-plugin/logstash-input-tcp-syslog/README.md

 ### rsyslog configuration for sending over TCP

-Replace the host token with your host and copy the snippet to the end of `/etc/rsyslog.conf`.
+Replace the host token with your host and copy the snippet at the end of `/etc/rsyslog.conf`.

 ```txt
 # Enable sending of logs over TCP to <HOST> and the port that defined on the Guarium collector